elcodi/docs/docs/cookbook/implementation/controller-command.md

 implementation sensible to be changed between projects must be easily customized.

-In Symfony, and because Dependency Injection definition has a very documented overwriting strategy, we have decided that everything must be defined as a service.
+In Symfony, and because Dependency Injection definition has a very well documented overwriting strategy, we have decided that everything must be defined as a service.

-We have a definition about how a Controller and a Command must be registered in your DI container
+We have a convention about how a Controller and a Command must be registered in your DI container

 ``` yml